 If it is determined that treatment at Center for Change is the right fit, an admissions member will help the patient select a date and time for admission.
 At this time, the patient will be provided with information about program policies, a recommended packing list (as well as what NOT to bring) and other important information that will be required for the admission process and treatment success.

 Destination: Admission Day

 On the day of admission, the patient will arrive at a specified time set by the admission staff member and the patient in advance.
 Once the paperwork has been finished, the patient will then meet with the admissions nurse to go through a standard medical evaluation.
 The rest of the first day is spent in completing various admissions evaluations and settling into the program.
 Adolescent patients are usually accompanied to the Center by a parent or guardian on the day of admission, but this does not have to be the case.
 Arrangements can be made for a Center for Change staff member to pick up an adolescent from the Salt Lake City Airport, if flying alone.
 Adult patients are welcome to come alone or have family with them.
 Anyone coming with the admitting patient can generally plan on spending one to two hours at Center for Change to go through paperwork.
 Once all paperwork is completed, any accompanying family will be invited to say goodbye as their loved one then enters the program.
-Parents of adolescent patients can expect an update from their daughter’s therapist.
+Parents of adolescent patients can expect an update from their child’s therapist.
 We do have staff available 24 hours a day, and our nurses can update authorized family members on the general well-being of the client, along with any medical or medication updates, as requested.

 Basic Criteria for Admission:

 - Primary diagnosis of eating disorder

 - Co-existing mental and emotional illness

 What’s it like inside an eating disorder treatment center?
 Days at the Center follow structured programming comprised of group and individual therapy, dietary services, recreational therapies, medical evaluation, psychiatric services and monitored meals.